Outis09/climate-data-pipeline/README.md

     - only validations with a severity of critical fail the task
     - validations with severity of warning are logged

+### Dead-letter Tables
+When a batch of data fails schema checks, the entire batch is dropped.
+However, when a few rows fail validation, those rows are inserted into dead-letter tables where users can preview them and decide to delete, preserve, or add to the main tables.

 ## Data Model
 The primary analytical tables are: